What is an ACL Injury?

 The anterior cruciate ligament (ACL) is one of the main ligaments within the knee.
 Located deep inside the middle of the knee joint, the ACL connects the thighbone (femur) to the shinbone (tibia) and is responsible for helping to stabilize the knee joint when twisting.

 An ACL injury is the overstretching or tearing of the ligament itself.
 Tears in the ACL include both partial tears and full tears.
 In a partial tear, the ligament is not torn all the way through or is partially torn off the bone with some fibers remaining intact.
 In a full tear, the ligament tears in two pieces or completely off of the bone.
 ACL tears are one of the most common knee injuries.
 Between 30,000 – 60,000 cases are reported each year in the United States.
-During an ACL injury, it is also common to experience injury to the other knee ligaments or the meniscus.
+During an ACL tear, it is also common to experience injury to the other knee ligaments or the meniscus.

 ACL injuries commonly occur during sports or physical activities.
 Such as football, basketball, soccer, downhill skiing, or even jumping on a trampoline.
 An ACL injury can be caused by several types of movement including: